l-yohai/l-yohai/README.md

 ### More About Me:

-- AI/ML Engineer in wrtn
+- AI/ML Engineer in WRTN-Technologies
 - Former Research Scientist(NLP) in Riiid
 - Former NLP Engineer in TUNiB
 - Bachelor of German Langauge and Literature in Yonsei University